wrightmat/dnd-eberron/adventures/C03. Riddles of the Third Age/Future Adventure Concepts.md

 ##### [[2-03.
 The Storm of Speartip]]

 Goal is to elucidate the blue dragons, Order of the Sapphire Scale, and give the party the opportunity to gain an ally.
+Also where the Dragon Claws are received?

 ##### [[2-04.
 The Legacy of the Moonblade]]